 This type of pneumonia is caused by bacteria.
-There are many different kinds of bacteria that can cause pneumonia.
+Many different kinds of bacteria can cause pneumonia.
 The most common is Streptococcus pneumoniae.
 Bacterial pneumonia can happen to anyone, but those at most risk include those with:

 - weakened immune systems, or those who suffer from poor nutrition.

 - Advanced age is also a factor.
 Even external factors come into play; those with dangerous habits such as smoking and alcohol abuse are also at risk.

 - More groups at risk include those who have recently had surgery and people who suffer from heart disease or respiratory illnesses such as tuberculosis, or asthma.

 The symptoms of bacterial pneumonia include: